 💛 Self-compassion practices to deepen your relationship with yourself and build inner strengths.

-💛 Restorative posture with weighted blankets to help ground your energy and connect you with your body.`
+💛 Restorative postures to help ground your energy and connect you with your body.`

 💛 An intimate group where a slow pace and quiet allow us all to exhale.